opendocsg/slw-judgments-backfill/2003_SGHC_54/report.md

 citing two cases.
 In _Melvani v Public Prosecutor_ [1969-1971] SLR 464, Chief Justice Wee Chong Jin (as he then was) said that “good character is always a circumstance which a court ought to consider in assessing sentence”.
 In _Siah Ooi Choe v Public Prosecutor_ [1988] SLR 402, L P Thean J (as he then was) had taken into account the background of the appellant’s character and his contribution to society and the country.

-7       Mr Imran Hamid for the prosecution, relied on _Chan Mei Yoong Letticia v Public Prosecutor_ [2002] 2 SLR 465 to submit that good character should not have any effect on sentencing in the case before me.
+7       Mr Imran Hamid for the prosecution, relied on _Chan Mei Yoong Letticia v Public Prosecutor_ <span class="citation">[2002] 2 SLR 465</span> to submit that good character should not have any effect on sentencing in the case before me.

 8       However, I noted that in _Letticia’s_ case, the offence was one under the Immigration Act (Cap 133).
 That may be why the impressive testimonial of the good character of the accused there failed to mitigate the benchmark sentence.